 I just did the update to QGIS from OSGeo4W (it installed qgis-common) so that fixed the DLL issue on Windows 8.1 and on that OS it looks to be a lot quicker than the 2.0.1 machines.

 But I'm still noticing QGIS for Android is way faster than Windows and Arch Linux QGIS when it comes to loading spatialite layers or opening existing projects.

-#6 Updated by Donovan Cameron over 5 years ago
+#6 Updated by Donovan Cameron about 6 years ago

 Etienne Tourigny wrote:

 I don't use large spatialite files, but 10GB is rather large for a single file.
 Perhaps you should split it up in several files if possible (unless there is a single table/layer.

 I thought that was the case too.
 My most troublesome db is almost 2GB with a road network of >1 million records that's really slow (fast on android though).